Finsaki/ekuitti-backend/README.md

 2. Create a resource group inside the account
 3. Create two Azure Cosmos DB accounts under the created resource group, name them **-dev and **-prod
 4. Create a .env file in project root and update it with URI and PRIMARY KEY values from both Cosmos DB accounts.

+## Other
-5. (Optional) Update the port value to .env file
+1. (Optional) Update the PORT value to .env file, default is 8080
+2. Update SECRET value to .env file, it is used for token creation when user logs in, can be any string value

 ### .env file required contents
 ```